Donders-Institute/bidscoin/docs/bidsapps.rst

       -c {torque,slurm}, --cluster {torque,slurm}
                             Use `torque` or `slurm` to submit the slicereport jobs to a high-performance compute (HPC) cluster
-      -c, --cluster         Use `qsub` to submit the slicer jobs to a high-performance compute (HPC) cluster --options OPTIONS [OPTIONS ...]
+      --options OPTIONS [OPTIONS ...]
                             Main options of slicer (see below). (default: "s 1") --outputs OUTPUTS [OUTPUTS ...]